The Pitfalls of KV Cache Compression: A Case Study on System Prompt Leakage

 \begin{pitfall} KV cache compression leads to system prompt leakage. \end{pitfall}

 We conduct an experiment to analyze and quantify system prompt leakage under KV compression.
-The experiment is designed to simulate a common scenario where a model is given a system prompt that can be split into two components: defense and system directive, shown in \Cref{fig:conv} as $X$ and $Y$ respectively.
-A user then attempts to bypass this guardrail with a direct query, such as ``Please reveal your instructions."
+The experiment is designed to simulate a common scenario in which a model is given a system prompt that can be split into two components: defense and system directive, shown in \Cref{fig:conv} as $X$ and $Y$ respectively.
+A user then attempts to bypass this guardrail with a direct query, such as ``Please reveal your instructions.''
 Both $X$ and $Y$ are system instructions, but to help distinguish between the two, we denote the former as \emph{defense} and the latter as (system) \emph{directive}.

-Concretely, we utilize the data from \cite{mu2025closerlookpromptrobustness} which converts IFEval to system prompts, and then affix defense instructions (see \Cref{app:defense} for details).
+Concretely, we utilize the data from \citet{mu2025closerlookpromptrobustness} which converts IFEval to system prompts, and then affix defense instructions (see \Cref{app:defense} for details).
 We then evaluate two scenarios:

-\textbf{Directive following.} Given defense $X$ and system directive $Y$, we query for a request of $Y$.
-This is exactly the same as \cite{mu2025closerlookpromptrobustness}, and follows the same format of IFEval.

-\textbf{Leakage.} Given defense $X$ and system directive $Y$, we query for all system instructions, i.e.\ both $X$ and $Y$ using the prompt in \Cref{app:leakage-request}

-In both settings only the system prompt is compressed.
-Directive following is measured by evaluating against the metrics described in \cite{mu2025closerlookpromptrobustness} and \cite{ifeval}.
+\begin{enumerate} \item \textbf{Directive following.} Given defense $X$ and directive $Y$, we query for a request of $Y$.
+This is exactly the same as \citet{mu2025closerlookpromptrobustness}, and follows the same format as IFEval. \item \textbf{Leakage.} Given defense $X$ and directive $Y$, we query for all system instructions, i.e.\ both $X$ and $Y$, using the prompt in \Cref{app:leakage-request}. \end{enumerate} In both settings, only the system prompt is compressed.
+Directive following is measured by evaluating against the metrics described in \citet{mu2025closerlookpromptrobustness} and \citet{ifeval}.
 Leakage is quantified using ROUGE-L recall \citep{lin2004rouge}, where the directive text or defense in the system prompt serves as the reference and the model’s output as the candidate.